Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 Are familiar with how quantitative and qualitative research is set up and conducted;

-Have insight into the types of data collection methods and analytical strategies in the field of security studies;
+Have insight into the types of data collection methods and analysis strategies in the field of security studies;

-Are able to critically reflect on the chosen research design, analysis and conclusions in your own and others' research;
+Are able to critically reflect on the chosen research design, analysis and conclusions in (your and other) research;

 Are able to conduct empirical analysis and critically reflect on the explanatory power of your analyses;

 Are able to report your findings in a scientific manner.

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.

 Attendance of the course labs is mandatory.
 If you miss more than 1 course lab you fail the course and won’t obtain a final grade.